MBEDOBE/AirBnB_clone/README.md

 ## how to start

-It can be start by running the executable "console.py", which is run from the root dirctory of the this repository. it is both interactive and non-interactive(in the mode of printing the command promt)
+It can be started by running the executable "console.py", which is run from the root directory of this repository. it is both interactive and non-interactive(in the mode of printing the command prompt)